-It is currently estimated that 55% of patients with PUVs will have underlying bladder dysfunction.
-In our practice, PUV patients who continue to have incontinence or recurrent UTIs beyond toilet-trained age will undergo urodynamics to assess if there are any concerning findings including decreased compliance, hypercontractility, or urinary retention.
-Additionally, video urodynamics can identify any vesicoureteral reflux or residual valves causing bladder dysfunction.
-If there are concerning findings on urodynamics, we initiate CIC in these patients to protect their upper urinary tracts.
-Our analysis showed that initiation of CIC was a significant predictor in developing CKD and 30% of our patients are performing CIC.
-However, it is unknown whether the initiation of CIC delayed the deterioration of renal function in our patients and for how long.
-Moreover, the majority of our patients currently have not yet progressed past mild CKD, which may be in relation to early management of bladder dysfunction, in addition to our multidisciplinary approach at each follow up visit.
-At every initial consult and follow-up visit, all patients with PUV see pediatric nephrology, pediatric urology and our pediatric urology nurse practitioner.
+the initiation of CIC delayed the deterioration of renal function in our patients and for how long.
+Moreover, the majority of our patients currently have not yet progressed past mild CKD, which may be in relation to early management of bladder dysfunction, in addition to our multidisciplinary approach at each followup visit.
+At every initial consult and followup visit, all patients with PUV see pediatric nephrology, pediatric urology, and our pediatric urology nurse practitioner.
 We have found that this improves communication between specialties in addition to allowing for better education on long-term bladder care and management of complications derived from CKD for patients and their families.

+Figure 1.
+Association of maximum serum creatinine (SCr) prior to valve ablation and composite outcome of chronic kidney disease (CKD)/end-stage renal disease (ESRD) development.
+Serum creatinine measured as mmol/L.

-Our rates of CIC and incontinence are consistent with other case series, and our mean age of CIC initiation at 4.3 years is close to age initiation where a benefit in bladder pressures has been observed.
-Recent case series have examined outcomes of CIC initiation in children with PUVs and concluded that initiation of CIC before the age of 4 had a better likelihood of avoiding the need for urinary diversion or bladder reconstruction for elevated pressures.
-10 Previous studies have demonstrated that there is a correlation between advanced CKD and daytime incontinence in children with PUVs which reflects how bladder dysfunction may cause upstream elevated pressures and further renal damage even post valve ablation.
-The initiation of CIC and overnight catheter drainage can be challenging in PUV patients due to their sensate urethras.
-In our multidisciplinary clinic, we utilize both our Pediatric Urology Nurse Practitioner and Child Life specialists to help mitigate this process both with the patients and their guardians.
-We provide multiple opportunities for hands on lessons where CIC is taught in a step-wise, progressive fashion.
+Our rates of CIC and incontinence are consistent with other case series, and our mean age of CIC initiation at 4.3 years is close to age initiation where a benefit in bladder pressures has been observed.10 Recent case series have examined outcomes of CIC initiation in children with PUVs and concluded that initiation of CIC before the age of four had a better likelihood of avoiding the need for urinary diversion or bladder reconstruction for elevated pressures.10

+Previous studies have demonstrated that there is a correlation between advanced CKD and daytime

+Table 2.
+Univariate analysis of factors associated with development of CKD No CKD, n=16 CKD, n=30 р Gestational age (weeks), median (IQR) 37.5(2) 37(4) 0.95 Weight at birth (grams), median (IQR) 3320 (680) 3147 (710) 0.35 Prenatal PUV diagnosis, n (%) Prenatal Postnatal 10 (62) 6 (38) 22 (73) 8 (27) 0.33 Amniotic fluid, n (%) Normal Low normal Low Absent 14 (88) 1 (6) 1 (6) 0 (0) 12 (43) 1 (3) 12 (43) 3 (11) 0.006 Age (days) at valve ablation, median (IQR) 8 (23) 12 (41) 0.18 Urodynamics, n (%) Normal Hypercontractile Poorly compliant Atonic 4 (66) 1 (17) 1 (17) 0 (0) 8 (40) 8 (40) 3 (15) 1 (5) 0.69 Recurrent UTIs, n (%) 7 (44) 15 (50) 0.46 Recurrent PUV ablation, n (%) 2 (13) 3 (1) 0.58 Daytime incontinence, n (%) 4 (33) 16 (59) 0.12 CIC, n (%) 1 (6) 13 (43) 0.009 Overnight drainage, n (%) 1 (6) 6 (20) 0.06 Maximum SCr prior to ablation, median (IQR) 101 (89) 189 (155) 0.002 Cr nadir in first year of life, median (IQR) 29 (11) 48 (68) 0.0001 incontinence in children with PUVs, which reflects how bladder dysfunction may cause upstream elevated pressures and further renal damage even post-valve ablation.7 The initiation of CIC and overnight catheter drainage can be challenging in PUV patients due to their sensate urethras.10 In our multidisciplinary clinic, we use both our pediatric urology nurse practitioner and child life specialists to help mitigate this process with patients and their guardians.
+We provide multiple opportunities for hands-on lessons, where CIC is taught in a stepwise, progressive fashion.
 These sessions begin with introduction to CIC catheters and visual aids demonstrating how to perform CIC.
-Our nurse practitioner and child life specialists teach guardians how to keep the patient calm during CIC, and once the patient is older they encourage the patient to get involved and learn how to perform CIC themselves.
+Our nurse practitioner and child life specialists teach guardians how to keep the patient calm during CIC, and once the patient is older, they encourage the patient to get involved and learn how to perform CIC themselves.

+Bolded p-values represent statistical significance.
+CKD: chronic kidney disease; CIC: clean intermittent catheterization; IQR: interquartile range; PUV: posterior urethral valves SCr: serum creatinine; UTI: urinary tract infection.